jeradhoy/MSUWC/README.md

 **AssignAcoeff()** - Assigns "a" coefficient used in non-linear groundwater discharge relationship given in equation (4).

-**GetShapesById()** - Subsetts catchments or edges by ID.
-Useful if **GetShapesInBounds()** is not properly subsetting or if are to simulate is smaller than HUC 10.

 **MakeHydrographs()** - Creates hydrographs automatically given flow and gauge data.

-**notifyMe()** - Optional function created from the mailR package to send email alerts when parts are finished running.
-If email forwarding is set up, one can even make it so it sends text message alerts.

 ## Running the Model